Michigan Criminal Defense Pre-Charge and Investigation Lawyer

 People under investigation frequently worry that hiring a lawyer “looks bad.”
 Prosecutors bring felony and misdemeanor charges based on evidence, not a person’s appearance or how they “look.”
 Specifically, the prosecutor must believe there is probable cause based on admissible evidence.
 Most importantly, the perception that someone who hires an attorney must be guilty or have something to hide is misguided.
 Police officers routinely attempt to manipulate the target of an investigation into not hiring an attorney because they know that an experienced lawyer will make it more difficult to charge and prosecute the client.
 Regardless of the appearance to the general public, prosecutors, judges, and law enforcement officers know that intelligent people hire good lawyers immediately.
 It is irrefutable that an excellent defense lawyer dramatically reduces the likelihood of charges or the severity of impending charges.

 When a person of influence, such as a politician, celebrity, or wealthy business person, is under investigation, they hire legal counsel immediately.
 Similarly, a prosecutor, judge, or police officer under investigation for misconduct or crime retains a lawyer immediately.
 Why do people in a position to know the best strategy for damage control retain a criminal defense attorney immediately?
-Because they know an experienced criminal investigation defense lawyer gives them the best odds of avoiding charges, avoiding arrest, and controlling potentially devastating consequences.
+Because they know an experienced criminal investigation defense lawyer gives them the best odds of avoiding charges, preventing an arrest, and controlling potentially devastating consequences.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. provide the highest level of pre-charge protection and defense to people of every socioeconomic position by charging legal fees that are fair and affordable.

 Frequently Asked Questions about Criminal Investigations